 Craft and Skill Levels

-Crafts have a code and a description and are defined at the Organization level, the level at which financial records are created.
+Crafts have a code and a description and are defined at the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More level, the level at which financial records are created.
 The default size of the Craft field is upper case with a width of 8 characters.
 The unique index is CRAFT, ORGID.

 In the craft record there are three other fields: